-- · Participants must comply with security requirements and business continuity testing; - Participants must comply with relevant documents (including but not limited to the DDRS Rules and Operating Procedures) for use of the system, failing which, their submissions will be rejected; - Terms of use include agreement to abide by security procedures; representations and warranties that (a) participant has power and authority to perform its obligations, (b) its agreement with DDRS is valid, binding, and enforceable, (c) access does not violate any applicable law, (d) access is limited to participant's authorized personnel and used solely for participant's relevant business purposes; and (e) DDRS' technical specifications are confidential.
-In accordance with DDRS' obligations under the respective legislation to ensure that the respective regulator is provided with access to all information on transactions reported to DDRS for the respective jurisdiction, the terms of use also permit DDRS to disclose the transaction information submitted to DDRS to the respective regulators.
+- Participants must comply with security requirements and business continuity testing; - Participants must comply with relevant documents (including but not limited to the DDRS Rulebook and Operating Procedures) for use of the system, failing which, their submissions will be rejected; - Terms of use include agreement to abide by security procedures; representations and warranties that (a) participant has power and authority to perform its obligations, (b) its agreement with DDRS is valid, binding, and enforceable, (c) access does not violate any applicable law, (d) access is limited to participant's authorized personnel and used solely for participant's relevant business purposes; and (e) DDRS' technical specifications are confidential.
+The terms of use also permit DDRS to disclose the transaction information submitted to DDRS to the respective regulators, pursuant to regulatory obligations to grants regulators access to said information.